coatespt/cursor-twitter/SESSION_NOTES.md

 # The Approach

-The fundamental principle is that "subjects" are best identified by sets of words that are suddenly appearing with unusual frequency.
+The fundamental principle is that "subjects" are best identified by joint use of shared sets of words that are suddenly appearing with unusual frequency.

 Word usage famously has a Zipf distribution, which means that 99% of words are very rarely used.
 "Rarely" in this context typically means perhaps zero, once, or twice a day.
 A word that is suddenly appearing unusually frequently we call a "busy word."

 Because most words are very rare, literally one-in-a-million in a text stream, if two or three busy words appear together in a few Tweets, it's almost certainly a new subject or an existing subject that is seeing sudden growth.

 A word being busy is not about its absolute frequency.
-It is about it's relative increase in frequency of use.
-Very common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information.
-It is less common words, such as people and place names, suddenly popping up together that signify that people are saying something new, dragging the super-common names along with them.
+It is about an abrupt increase in frequency of use, often from zero instances in the last hour, to several in the last few seconds or minutes.
+Very common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information because they appear in thousands of ongoing conversations.
+It is less common words, such as people and place names, economic, scientific, or political terms, etc., suddenly popping up together that signify that people are saying something new.
+Counterintuitively, it is the rare, offbeat words that tend to drag the super-common names along with them.

 If a hot subject comes along, i.e. people are tweeting and retweeting text that contains some subset of three or four busy words, the subject will tend to be forgotten after a while because the rates of use that caused them to be marked as busy words slowly becomes the new norm, or decline to their old obscurity.
-This process can happen over seconds or minutes.
+This process typically happens over a span of minutes.

-However, in practice, a major subject will keep getting augmented with other unusual but related words, so it keeps the subject fresh far beyond the expiration of the original busy words.
+However, in practice, a major subject will keep getting augmented with other unusual but related words that tend to keep the subject fresh far beyond the expiration of the original busy words.
 This is in keeping with our intuition.
 As a conversation evolves, the original words hang around, but they are elaborated with more and more varied vocabulary.

-The key to this working is that the sliding window has to be small, e.g., typically in the range pf thousands of Tweets.
+The key to this working is that the sliding window on the stream of Tweets has to be small, e.g., typically in the range of thousands of Tweets.
 With too wide a window the granularity of the view erodes.

 So sum up, the algorithm
-- Detects all the currently surging words.
+- Detects the leading edge of surges in word usage.
 - Finds the Tweets in the current window that use a proper subset of these words
 - Discards all the other Tweets
-- Clusters the busy-word Tweets by the busy words they use.
+- Clusters the Tweets using busy-word by the busy words they use.
 This isn't necessarily a unique clustering.

 # What's Wrong with Using Frequency Calculations

-Conventional frequency calculations don't work well because they operate on the universe of words, with is large--several tens of millions.
-You have to:
+Most attempts to understand the firehose are based on some kind of frequency calculations.

+The approch is inherently hampered by the need to do frequency calculation on the universe of words, and that universe is large: on the order of several tens of millions of distinct words.
+This is in conflict with the need to deal with a relatively brief window on the stream of Tweets because:
+- You are looking for new activity
+- The number of Tweets to deal with grows extremely fast.

+Global frequencies mean you must:
-- Count the frequencies of all words in the current window of time.
+- Count the frequencies of all words in a current window of time.
+This window must be fairly large in order to get enough Tweets to get a reliable distribution for all the common words.

-- Compute the relative frequencies for the words every few seconds.
+- Compute the curren relative frequencies for the words every few seconds.

 - Compare the relative frequencies of the current window to those of previous window to compute usage-growth rates for every word.

 - Filter out the ones that have excessive growth rates.

 - Discard the previous frequency computation, demote the current to previous, and start a new set of counts.

 You only have a few seconds to accomplish this before the set of Tweets that arrive in the time span grows to unwieldy size.
-At 5000/second, it does not take many seconds before the number of Tweets that must be analyzed and clustered grows to unwieldy size (clustering algorithms are inherently non-linear in the size of the set to be clustered.)
+It does not take many seconds before the number of Tweets that must be analyzed and clustered grows to unwieldy size (clustering algorithms are inherently non-linear in the size of the set to be clustered.)

 # The Heuristic

 ## Word Frequency Computations

+The trick is to not put global frequency calculations in the processing path.

 We use a periodic offline computation of global word frequency to divide the universe of words into F frequency classes, with the most frequently used words in the first class, and the least frequent words in the last class.
+The frequency classes comprise wildly diffent numbers of words, but they each represent approximately the same number of word usages.

 This frequency analysis is done outside of the processing of the stream of inbound Tweets and covers a larger time span than the seconds required for the heuristic itself.
-The purpose is to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc.
+The purpose is to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc. This large window comprises the tokens from a sustantial block of time, e.g. the last hour or the last half hour.
+It is kept up to date by aging old tokens out as new tokens are read in.

-The global computation is done at a coarse grain, e.g., several minutes.
+The global computation of frequency classes is done at a less coarse grain, e.g., several minutes.
 The word freqencies are computed and the universe of words are divided into F equivalence classes according to frequency.
-The division is done in such a way that the words in each class will account for approximately equal usage.

 The frequency classes are used to construct a filter that allows an incoming word's background frequency to be identified.
-The first few classes contain only a few words, and the last class might have more words than all the other classes put together.
+The frequency filter is transparently swapped in each time a new version is created.

+New words come along all the time, even after hours of the firehose.
+Between updates to the frequency filters, these remain unknown.
+This is not a problem, howerver.
 Consider that any incoming word that doesn't match to any frequency class is necessarily rare, so it it can be treated as being in the least frequent class.
+When the next update to the frequency class filters is made, it will no longer be an unknown word.

-The word counts, frequency class computation, etc. are done on a separate thread, so it has no reall effect on processing speed.
-Behind the scenes it swaps in new frequency filters to be used by the main processing pipeline.
+Note that the word counts, frequency class computation, etc. are done on a separate thread, so none of it has any noticeable effect on processing speed.

 ## Receiving Tweets
 The main routine reads inbound Tweets in CSV format.
 This detail is a convenience because the Tweet data is canned.
 They could be received in any format, including the native JSON.
 It parses them and converts them to Tweet structs in memory.

 The receiving phase:

 - Maintains a sliding window of the latest W Tweets.
-The ouput of the system is computed over batches of a few seconds worth of Tweets, so W is chosen keep a few batches of Tweets available for the clustering phase that will happen a few seconds later.
+This is not to be confused with the word-count window.
+It is much shorter and holds the entire Tweet struct for the last several cycles of busy-word processing.
+A batch is few seconds worth of Tweets, and W is chosen keep a few batches of Tweets available for the clustering phase that will happen a few seconds later.

-- It extracts the words and normalizes them, unifying the case, discarding junk, etc.
+- Extracts the words from each Tweet and normalizes them, unifying the case, discarding junk, etc.

-- It puts the tokens on a queue for the off-line frequency calculations to use.
+- Puts the tokens on a queue for the off-line frequency calculations to use.

-- It checks a global table to see if a "three part key" or 3pk has been computed for the token.
+- Checks a global table to see if a "three part key" or 3pk has been computed for the token.
 If not, it computes one and sticks it in the table.

-Busy words are computed for separatedly for each of the F frequency classes.
+Busy words are computed separatedly for each of the F frequency classes.
 Each busyword processor gets the data to work on as follows.

 - The main processing loop obtains the frequency class for each token using the frequency class filters.

-- The busyword processors work on 3pk's, not tokens, so the 3pK's for the tokens are looked up and the handed off to a corresponding queues.
+- The busyword processors work on 3pk's, not tokens, so the 3pK's for the tokens are looked up and the handed off to a corresponding busyword queues.

-- When one "batch" of Tweets has been processed, the main puts a special 3pk on each queue to signal to the busyword processors that the batch is complete.
-The get the signal at the same place in the Tweet stream, which keeps them synchonized.
+- When one "batch" of Tweets has been processed, the main processor puts a special 3pk on each queue to signal to the busyword processors that the batch is complete.
+They get the signal at the same place in the Tweet stream, which keeps them synchonized.

-Handing off 3pk, to the frequency queues is the end of the main loop, which continues forever, receiving Tweets and putting the 3pk's on the frequency queues.

-Note that the busy word processors work or shorter windows of Tweets--a few thousand in a window, which for the decahose is just a few seconds worth of Tweets.
-When a window of tokens have been handed to the busy word processors.
+With the handing off of the 3pk's for the current Tweet to the busy-word processor queues, the main processing loop is at its end, so it starts over with the next Tweets.
+The queues for the frequency counting thread and the busy-word processing threads provide elasticity, so the no synchronization is necessary.

+In summary, we have the main loop receiving Tweet in CSV form as fast as they arrive.
+It turns them into tokens, which it passes to the frequency counting queue.
+Then it uses the frequency filters to pick a busy-word processor for each token, obtains the token's 3pk and hands it off the the corregt busy-word processing queue.

+Each time a busy-word processing Tweet count is reached, it puts a signal 3pk on all of the busy-word processor queues to tell them to compute a cluster.

 ## The 3pK's
 We haven't said exactly what a 3pk is.
 It is an ordered triple of hashes for some token, or word.
 The hashes are each parameterized with a different value, so it is really just three pseudo random numbers in a defined range.
 This range is a parameter, but it is somewhere around a thousand or so.

 As mentioned above, a global mapping of 3pk's to tokens, and tokens to 3pk's is maintained.

-If the range is 1000, that gives a 3pk space of a billion pseudo-random triples.
-There are a few million word in the global computation at any one time, so there is a small chance of a collision for any token.
+If the 3pk hash range is 1000, that gives a 3pk space of a billion pseudo-random triples.
+There are a few million words in the global computation at any one time, so there is a small chance of a collision for any token.
 However, as we will see later, collisions are not very harmful.

 The range can be increased to reduce this probablility farther, but there are computational costs to a larger range.
 Computing the optimal range size is an open question.